timacdonald/json-api/README.md

 - [ ] Resource identifier links and meta as a new concept different to normal resource links and relationships.
 - [ ] Ability to send the resource identifier "id" and "type" for a belongsTo relationship, even if not included?
 - [ ] Helper to define links
+- [ ] Allow filtering via the `when` methods for attributes and relationships.
+- [ ] Investigate collection count support